What caused tech layoff 2022–2024

 Next, the managers themselves are on the list.

-During the same period, Elon Musk bought Twitter (rebranded to X) and cut 80% of the team size to prove to the world that they don’t need that many people in the company to keep the platform running.
+During the same period, Elon Musk bought Twitter (rebranded to X) and cut 80% of the team size to prove to the world that they didn’t need that many expensive engineers in the company to keep the platform running.

-Lots of non-revenue generating projects are dropped and the remaining employees take on additional responsibilities working extra hours.
+Lots of non-revenue generating projects were dropped, and the remaining employees took on additional responsibilities, working extra hours.

-CEOs around thought that was brilliant and admired the move.
+CEOs around the world thought that was brilliant and secretly admired the move.

-Also during the same period, chatGPT (and other LLMs) was released and the world believes genAI will significantly reduce the needs for tech workers and some other white collar jobs.
+Also during the same period, ChatGPT (and other LLMs) was released, and the world believes GenAI will significantly reduce the need for tech workers and some other white-collar jobs.

-Reducing staffing cost, removing redundancy, combining roles, shutting down product lines, just to name a few are the efforts companies try to improve profit margin.
+Reducing staffing costs, removing redundancy, combining roles, shutting down product lines, just to name a few, are the efforts companies try to improve profit margins.

 In other words, everyone is expected to do more with less.